After a diagnosis of dementia: next steps checklist

 It is important to make sure you are receiving all the financial help you are entitled to.

-For more information about all of the benefits, exemptions and support you might be eligible for, please see Financial and legal sources of support and advice.
+For more information about all of the benefits, exemptions and support you might be eligible for, please read our Financial and legal sources of support and advice.

 There are lots of simple, practical steps that can be taken to help a person with dementia stay safe and comfortable in their home.
 Please read our guide to Making the home safe and comfortable for a person with dementia.

-Independent living aids and assistive technology, such as dementia clocks, personal fall alarms and adapted kitchen equipment can make everyday life easier – read our guide.
+Independent living aids and assistive technology, such as dementia clocks, personal fall alarms and adapted kitchen equipment can make everyday life easier.

 You are legally required to inform the Driver and Vehicle Licensing Agency (DVLA) – or, in Northern Ireland, the Driver and Vehicle Agency (DVA) – and your vehicle insurance company of a diagnosis of dementia.